Dr Bodhi Weaver

 My background and experience

-I have ten years of experience working as a psychologist with clients across the lifespan.
+I have twelve years of experience working as a psychologist with clients across the lifespan.
 I’ve worked in a number of settings including the public sector, hospital programs and community-based mental health.

 melbourne psychologists